FreeGrok/FreeGrok/README.md

 The last argument is path relative to `SRC_ROOT`.

-### 5.3 Using SMF service (Solaris) to maintain OpenGrok indexes
+### 5.3 Using SMF service (Solaris) to maintain FreeGrok indexes

-If you installed OpenGrok from the OSOLopengrok package, it will work out of the box.
+If you installed FreeGrok from the OSOLopengrok package, it will work out of the box.
 Should you need to configure it (e.g. because of non-default `SRC_ROOT` or `DATA_ROOT` paths) it is done via the `opengrok` property group of the service like this: